learogue/Results_scRNAseq_m1_internship/README.md

 I use https://github.com/learogue/scRNAseq_project to construct a standard and test multiple parameters.

-In `Results_standard`, there is plots on quality and filters of datasets.
+In /Results_standard, there is plots on quality and filters of datasets.
 I can't put datas because of size.
 And there is also a jupyter notebook on the analysis of this standard with UMAP's, Volcano plot and differential expression of genes.

 In `Results_EBs`, there is results of analysis with embryoid bodies.
 This embryoid bodies are different because of the inudction : pharmacologically or genetically.